 Walter C. Teagle, III is chair of the board of The Teagle Foundation and president of Teagle Management Company, a private investment consulting firm.
-He serves as chairman of the board of directors of The First National Bank of Long Island, a small regional commercial bank.
+Previously he was the general partner of Groton Partners, a small merchant banking firm which he founded.
 Over the last 25 years he has been a founder, director and officer of several entrepreneurial companies.
 He also serves as a director, trustee and/or advisor to a number of philanthropic organizations.
-He graduated from the University of Maryland, College Park with a B.S. degree in economics and received an M.B.A. from the Wharton School at the University of Pennsylvania.
+He graduated from the University of Maryland with a B.S. degree in economics and received an M.B.A. from the Wharton School at the University of Pennsylvania.